cesarvr/blog/content/post/istio.md

 Pods are the building blocks to create applications in OpenShift, but for our purposes we can think of them as an container of containers, they provide a [isolation layer](http://cesarvr.github.io/post/2018-05-22-create-containers/) similar to Linux container.
 This means that containers running inside the pods believe they are running in a single machine.

-Like processes running in a "single machine", contained processes can communicate between each other using some of the mechanism we can find in a Linux environment like System V semaphore, POSIX shared memory or Linux sockets.
+Like processes running in a "single machine", contained processes can communicate between each other using some of the mechanism we can find in a Unix/Linux environment like System V semaphore, POSIX shared memory or Linux sockets.

 ## How It Looks